|:||Foeniculum vulgare dulce|

 |:||1.51000 - 1.56200 @ 20 °C|

-CONSTITUENTS:The main chemical components of fennel oil are a-pinene, myrcene, fenchone, trans-anethole, methyl chavicol, limonene, 1,8-cineole and anisic aldehyde.
+CONSTITUENTS:It consists of a-pinene, myrcene, fenchone, trans-anethole, methyl chavicol, limonene, 1,8-cineole and anisic aldehyde.

 AROMATIC SUMMARY / NOTE / STRENGTH OF AROMA:A top note with a medium aroma, Fennel Sweet Essential Oil has a similar to that of black licorice.